Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 7/10/2021 (Day 70)

+- 👩‍💻 I still have some testing to do tomorrow, but I think I'm at a solid version 1 stopping place for the React GroceryMapper app!
+Yay!
+- 🎨 Finally checked CSS Grid Garden off of my to-do list!
+So now I'm going through @wesbos' CSS Grid course to deepen my learning and help it all sink in.

 ## 7/9/2021 (Day 69 👀)

 - 👩‍💻 Still working on grocery app desktop design.
 But I've moved on to the landing/home page now.
 The finish line is in sight!